coherent-research/test-document/DCSUserGuide.md

 ## IDC Restricted Profiles
 It is possible for users (except administrators) to be given a IDC Restriction Profile.
 This profiles specifies which subset of IDC groups that the user may access.
 A IDC Restriction Profile can be applied to any number of users.

-A IDC Restiction Profile is a nested list of Blocked/Allowed IDC Groups.
+A IDC Restiction Profile is a nested list of Denied/Granted IDC Groups.
 A few examples best illustrates the use of a restriction profiles.

-** Example 1: A set of users is only allowed to access IDCs in a given group **
+** Example 1: A set of users is only granted access IDCs in a given group **

-A IDC Restriction Profile can be created which has the default access set to  **Blocked** which means they can not access any groups by default.
-A IDC group can then be added which has the access set to **Allowed**.
-This will mean that user will only be able to access this allowed group.
+A IDC Restriction Profile can be created which has the default access set to  **Denied** which means they can not access any groups by default.
+A IDC group can then be added which has the access set to **Granted**.
+This will mean that user will only be able to access this granted group.

-** Example 2: A set of users is allowed to access all IDCs except those in a given group **
+** Example 2: A set of users is granted access all IDCs except those in a given group **

-A IDC Restriction Profile can be created which has the default access set to  **Allowed** which means they can access any groups by default.
-A IDC group can then be added which has the access set to **Blocked**.
-This will mean that user will be able to access all groups except this blocked group.
+A IDC Restriction Profile can be created which has the default access set to  **Granted** which means they can access any groups by default.
+A IDC group can then be added which has the access set to **Denied**.
+This will mean that user will be able to access all groups except this denied group.

 ### Viewing IDC Restriction Profiles
 - Select **Admin > User admin** in the main navigation bar and then open the **IDC restriction profiles** panel to display a table of all profiles.